Skip to main content

 Before we send an API request from Insomnia, we need to ensure our Atomic account is configured correctly, and contains the necessary content:

 1. In the Atomic Workbench, ensure you’re in the correct environment you wish to send the Insomnia requests to.
 To change the environment, select the switcher at the top of the screen and select the organization and environment.
-Read in the Intro to the workbench tutorial how this is done.

 2. If you have not already, you’ll need to add API credentials.